onepf/OpenAEP/specification/openaep_spec_1_0.md

 Summary
 -------------

 Open Application Exchange Protocol (OpenAEP) is designed to simplify deals when one appstore (source appstore) licenses its catalog of applications to another appstore (distributor appstore) for distribution.
-It is an HTTP REST based protocol with XML based result format.
+It is an RESTful protocol with XML based results.
 [AppDF](http://www.onepf.org/appdf) is used an an application description format.

-Functions
+Methods
 -------------
-OpenAEP consists of five HTTP(s) based functions:
+OpenAEP consists of five methods:

 <table>
   <tr>
-    <th>Function name</th>
+    <th>Method name</th>
     <th>Description</th>
   </tr>
   <tr>